edmckillop/entra-docs/docs/id-governance/create-access-review.md

 ---
-title: Create an access review of groups and applications
+title: Create an access review of groups and applications in Microsoft Entra ID
 description: Learn how to create an access review of group members or application access in Microsoft Entra ID.
 services: active-directory
 author: owinfreyATL